 Installation and legal information

-Here you find information about the installation your BlueConic is using.
+Here you find information about your BlueConic installation.

 - The Installation section shows the BlueConic server cluster that houses your installation of BlueConic.
 Click the view status link to see the status of all BlueConic systems, including your server cluster (for example, "Cluster US 1").

 - Click the link to read the privacy statement.